Skip to content

 local dataHolder = {}

--- We store the data within the data holder as opposed to in it so it's easier to access
+-- We will store the data within its own table in the data holder for easy access

 dataHolder.Data = {}